 Luckily, modern tools and software make the process simple if you know how to use them.
 That being said, it’s important to understand the underlying components of the formula since even slight changes in assumptions can greatly impact results.
-If you’re new to the concept of IRR take a look at Real Estate Defined: Internal Rate of Return (IRR) before diving into the details of how IRR is calculated.

 Here’s How to Calculate IRR:

 The formula may look intimidating, but it breaks down into fairly straightforward components.

 - NPV: NPV (Net Present Value) is the sum of the present values of incoming and outgoing cash flows over a period of time.

 - N: The total number of periods in the span of time being evaluated.
 This often represents the total number of years.

 - Cn: Cash flow in the current period at that step in the formula.

 - r: Represents IRR.
 This is the value you’re solving for.